Arrowhead Lake, Cumberland County, New Jersey

-Arrowhead Lake is a census-designated place (CDP) in Cumberland County, New Jersey, United States.
+Arrowhead Lake is an unincorporated community and census-designated place (CDP) in Cumberland County, in the U.S. state of New Jersey.
 It is in the northwestern part of the county, in the northern part of Stow Creek Township.
 A small artificial lake is in the northwestern part of the CDP, with a residential neighborhood on its southern shore.

 The community is 2 mi northwest of Shiloh and 1 mi south of Marlboro.
 New Jersey Route 49 forms the eastern boundary of the CDP; the road heads southeast 5 mi to Bridgeton and northwest 11 mi to Salem.

 Arrowhead Lake was first listed as a CDP prior to the 2020 census with a population of 126.

 Demographics

+Arrowhead Lake first appeared as a census designated place in the 2020 U.S. census.

+2020 census

+Education

+Students are zoned to Stow Creek Township School District (for elementary school) and Cumberland Regional School District (for high school).

+The Stow Creek school district and the Greenwich Township School District have a cooperative agreement in which all students in grade levels Kindergarten through 4 in both school districts attend the Greenwich Township school facility, Morris Goodwin School, while all students in grades 5-8 in both school districts attend the Stow Creek school facility, Stow Creek School.